Creating a CasC bundle for controllers

 plugin-catalog.yaml

 This file contains the plugin catalog definitions that can be installed on the controller.
-The plugin catalog widens the scope of plugins beyond those defined by CAP.
+The plugin catalog widens the scope of plugins beyond those defined by CloudBees Assurance Program (CAP).
 Because the plugins.yaml file only installs plugins within CAP, the plugins-catalog.yaml file can install plugins outside of CAP on the controller.
 An optional location can also be specified for plugins that are not available in the standard update centers.
 For more information on plugin catalogs, refer to Installing non-CAP plugins with plugin catalogs.

 Plugins will not be actually installed to the controller unless they are listed in the plugins.yaml file.
 Transitive dependencies are not automatically added.